 - another CSI-RS in resource set configured with repetition ON.

-- For periodic CSI-RS resources in a resource set configured with higher layer parameter repetition set to ON, N=ceil(maxNumberRxBeam / Nres_per_set), where Nres_per_set is number of resources in the resource set.
-The requirements apply provided qcl-InfoPeriodicCSI-RS is configured for all resources in the resource set.
+- For periodic CSI-RS resources in a resource set configured with higher layer parameter repetition set to ON, N=ceil(maxNumberRxBeam / Nres_per_set), where Nres_per_set is number of resources configured for L1-RSRP measurement in the resource set.
+The requirements apply provided qcl-InfoPeriodicCSI-RS is configured for at lease one resource configured for L1-RSRP measurement in the resource set.

 - For semi-persistent CSI-RS resources in a resource set configured with higher layer parameter repetition set to OFF, N=1.
-The requirements apply provided TCI state is provided for all resources in the resource set in the MAC CE activating the resource set and for each resource one RS has QCL-TypeD with
+The requirements apply provided TCI state is provided for all resources configured for L1-RSRP measurement in the resource set in the MAC CE activating the resource set and for each resource one RS has QCL-TypeD with

-- For semi-persistent CSI-RS resources in a resource set configured with higher layer parameter repetition set to ON, N=ceil(maxNumberRxBeam / Nres_per_set), where Nres_per_set is number of resources in the resource set.
-The requirements apply provided TCI state is provided for all resources in the resource set in the MAC CE activating the resource set.
+- For semi-persistent CSI-RS resources in a resource set configured with higher layer parameter repetition set to ON, N=ceil(maxNumberRxBeam / Nres_per_set), where Nres_per_set is number of resources configured for L1-RSRP measurement in the resource set.
+The requirements apply provided TCI state is provided for at least one resource configured for L1-RSRP measurement in the resource set in the MAC CE activating the resource set.